Yuvraj198920/GridLULCPixelCounter/README.md

 ## Pixel Counting
 - Prepare your raster (LULC data) and vector (grid) files.
 Ensure they are in the same CRS.
 - Run the GridLULCPixelCounter script with the necessary arguments:
 `python GridLULCPixelCounter.py --raster path/to/lulc_raster.tif --vector path/to/grid.shp --output path/to/output.csv`

+# Grid Creation
+- Run `create_grid_tool.py` script to open the Tkinter interface.
+- Select the input raster file, specify the grid size (in meters), and choose the output path for the grid layer.
+- Click the "Create Grid" button to generate the grid.
+## Example
+An example dataset is provided in the `example_data' folder.
+To run the script with the example data, navigate to the script directory and execute:
+`python GridLULCPixelCounter.py --raster example_data/lulc_raster.tif --vector example_data/grid.shp --output example_data/output.csv`